-In fact, when a woman builds self-worth through a good self-care practice, health and fat loss almost seem to happen in the background by accident while she focuses on making the individual moments of her life into the experiences that she deserves.
+In fact, when a woman builds self-worth through a good self-care practice, health and fat loss almost seem to happen by accident in the background while she focuses on making the individual moments of her life into the experiences that she deserves.

 THIS is real happiness!